dekuNukem/duckyPad/README.md

 ### duckyScript

-duckyPad uses [duckyScript](duckyscript_info.md), a scripting language for keyboard automation.
+duckyPad uses [duckyScript](duckyscript_info.md) for keyboard automation.
 It was originally developed for [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).

-duckyScript is easy and straightforward to write, but can also achieve powerful results.
+duckyScript is powerful but also easy and straightforward to write.

-A simple example would look like this:
+A simple example look like this:

 `CONTROL SHIFT ESC`

-Now when you press a key on duckyPad, it will execute this script and bring up the Task Manager, eliminating the need for memorising and pressing a 3-key combo.
+Now when you press a key on duckyPad, it will bring up the Task Manager, no need for memorising and pressing a 3-key combo.

 ![Alt text](resources/pics/task.gif)

-Of course, duckyScript can do much more than that!

-Instead of just hotkeys, you can write multi-line scripts for complex keyboard automation tasks.
+Of course, duckyScript can do much more!
+Such as multi-line scripts for complex keyboard automation tasks.

-Here is a multi-line example that open up notepad, types "Hello world", and increases text size:
+Here is an example that open up notepad, types "Hello world", and increases text size:

 ```
 WINDOWS R